 For more information about breaking a term deposit we recommend you read our Quick Guide on breaking a term deposit.

 “I paid for something with my credit, or debit, card but it has been cancelled/the company is in liquidation/I never got what I paid for.
 Can I get my money back?”

 If you used a credit or debit card to buy something, and a dispute arises about the transaction, it is a good idea to first ask the merchant (seller) for a refund.
 If the merchant does not provide a refund, you may be able to ask your bank to charge the transaction back to the merchant’s bank, which will then debit the merchant’s account.
 This is called a chargeback.
 You have no automatic right to demand a chargeback, but it is industry practice to charge back disputed transactions if there is a valid reason.
 Talk to your bank about whether this might apply in your circumstances.
 You might also explore whether you have some form of insurance covering the situation, like travel insurance, although many travel insurance policies do not cover losses arising from pandemics.

 For more information about charge backs and how they work, read our Quick Guide on chargebacks.

 We also want to remind bank customers that scammers are out there ready to take advantage of people during these unusual times.

 Reports are emerging globally of scammers using COVID-19 as an opportunity to defraud people.
-We will keep you updated with the types of scams we become aware of.
 Here is what we know at the moment: